michal-jamula/Metflix/README.md

 - 20/02/2024
   - The user is now able to subscribe to the service (using Stripe for processing the payment)
   - The user is also able to unsubscribe
+- 21/02/2024
+  - The user's Session info now refreshes, user no longer has to logout to refresh his details (e.g after subscribing)

 <br><br>